mmphego/mmphego.github.io/_posts/2026-09-16-how-a-single-query-inside-an-ai-agent-took-down-a-client-facing-app.md

 Picture a table with over 9 million rows chopped up into, say, a hundred smaller filing cabinets, one cabinet per customer group.
 That chopping up is the "partitioning."
 When you ask for one customer's records, PostgreSQL is supposed to be smart enough to open exactly one cabinet and ignore the other ninety-nine.
 That's "partition pruning," and it's the entire reason partitioning is worth doing in the first place.

-The cast broke that.
-The moment I wrote `r.id::varchar`, I changed the shape of the comparison just enough that the planner couldn't prove which single cabinet held the answer anymore.
-So it played it safe and opened all hundred.
-Every query, every customer, every time.
+Our working theory was that the overall query shape, including the `r.id::varchar` comparison, prevented the planner from narrowing the work as expected.
+The monitoring showed broad scans; what I no longer have is the execution plan needed to prove exactly why the planner chose them.

 Now stack the second table on top.
 That one wasn't chopped into cabinets at all, it was one giant pile of paper with no index card telling you where anything was.
-So for every row that came out of the "open all hundred cabinets" step, PostgreSQL then had to flip through the entire pile by hand to find the matching status.
+With no index card for that pile, PostgreSQL had to scan or otherwise process far more of it to find the matching status.
+The exact behaviour depends on the join plan.

 All hundred cabinets, times one giant unsorted pile, on every single tool call.
-That's the whole bug.
-One character (`::varchar`) plus one missing index, multiplied by 9 million rows, however many times an hour an AI agent decided to ask.
+That's the whole bug as we understood it at the time.
+One cast (`::varchar`) plus one missing index, multiplied by 9 million rows, however many times an hour an AI agent decided to ask.

 {:refdef: style="text-align: center;"}
 ![partition pruning broken vs no index brute force]({{ "/assets/2026-09-16-cabinets-vs-pile-diagram.png" | relative_url }}){: loading="lazy"}
 {: refdef}

 *(I want to be honest about the limits of what I can show here: there's no saved execution plan from the incident itself.
-What follows is the mechanism that the fix and my own notes from that week point to, not something I can paste a `EXPLAIN` screenshot to prove.)*
+What follows is the mechanism that the fix and my own notes from that week point to, not something I can paste an `EXPLAIN` screenshot to prove.)*

 ### Correct Results Are Not Operational Evidence

 The lesson I kept circling back to while writing this: a query returning the right rows tells you almost nothing about whether it is safe to run in production.
-Correctness is about the `WHERE` and the `JOIN` conditions matching the data model. **Cost is about cardinality, index usage, and, in this case, whether the planner can still prune partitions once you've touched a column it didn't expect you to touch.** Nothing about a passing test suite exercises that second dimension.
+Correctness is about the `WHERE` and the `JOIN` conditions matching the data model. **Cost is about cardinality, index usage, join strategy, and whether the planner can still prune partitions from the predicates it has.** Nothing about a passing test suite exercises that second dimension.

 ## The Fix